 Due to excess moisture in the atmosphere or the moisture retained on the cords from sweaty palms, the guitar strings will rust fast.
 Ensure your guitar gets stored in a dry, warm environment, and that you are using good-quality strings and clean your hands prior to playing.

 A guitar that has actual visible rust signs has been kept improperly for a period.
 If it is an acoustics system, the timber is likely to be harmed, but if it is an electric system, the electrics are likely to be exploited.
-This can be re-strung, but it will almost certainly not be best again.
-There was a significant probability that the fingerboard and frets have been harmed as well.
+These guitars can be re-strung, but are still damaged.
+There is a significant probability that the fingerboard and frets have been harmed as well.

 Strings do not rust in ordinary use, although they can deteriorate.
 Acid from the hands corrodes the metal, dust beneath the strings will dull the guitar’s tone, a build-up of dirt and debris on the strings will shorten the lifespan, and the strings will end up losing intonation as they age.